kamblevishalkeshav/earth-on-web/README.md

 # Three.js Earth with Random Satellite Simulation
-The next project is a Three.js-based simulation that visualizes Earth with orbiting satellites.
+The  project is a Three.js-based simulation that visualizes Earth with orbiting satellites.
 The simulation includes three types of satellite orbits: Low Earth Orbit (LEO), Medium Earth Orbit (MEO), and Geostationary Orbit (GEO).
 Users can interactively adjust the number of satellites in each orbit, as well as modify camera settings like Field of View (FOV) and Zoom.

 # Constellation Examples
 Below are visualizations of OneWeb and Starlink satellite constellations: